mxsti/PSP/README.md

 # PSP
-Lösungen für die Aufgaben des Moduls Programmiersprachen und -paradigmen [SS18]
+Solutions for the different tasks of the module "Programmiersprachen und -paradigmen" [SS18]
 BHT Berlin